Cognition Envelopes for Bounded Decision Making in Autonomous UAS Operations: Validating Cognition Envelopes

-Additionally for experimental purposes, for each unique clue location we queried the terrain model and retrieved the set of terrain clusters surrounding that area.
-They included (1) the terrain cluster on which the clue was placed, (2) the immediately adjacent clusters, and (3) additional clusters within a predefined radius of 10 cells.
-An example showing the clusters for the baseline clue in Figure \ref{fig:vignette} is shown below, indicating that a large vegetation region (Low\_Vegetation-42) was decomposed into smaller subsections, and that a stream was also nearby.
+Additionally for experimental purposes, for each unique clue location we retrieved the set of named search areas surrounding the clue from the terrain model.
+These included (1) the terrain subcluster on which the clue was placed, (2) the immediately adjacent subclusters, and (3) additional subclusters within a predefined radius of 10 cells.
+An example showing the named search areas for the baseline clue in Figure \ref{fig:vignette} is shown below, indicating that a large vegetation region (Low\_Vegetation-42) was decomposed into smaller subsections, and that a stream was also nearby.